Showing all 16 results

 Available new by special order anytime.
 Email me at [email protected] to order.
 The Yamaha YSS-62R and 62RS are the most desirable vintage sopranos pretty much.
 Yamaha made an upgraded reissue of this soprano, with improved keywork but the same bore.
 It’s simply the best.

 Great deal on one of the best intermediate tenor saxophones on the market.
 The Yamaha 475 is made in Japan and plays a lot like a YTS-62, but costs less.
-This tenor has been played a fair amount.
-The pads are sealing pretty well right now, but it is a mix of older and newer pads.
-The neck had a dent removed, and it was done well, so it looks good now.
 If you want a very well-built tenor, that feels good, tunes well, and is easy on the budget, this is it.
 Don’t waste your money on a new no-name sax.
 Those will be worth peanuts as soon as they are used.
 Yamaha horns are quality and hold their value really well.
 You can basically play it and enjoy it and sell it later for right around what you paid.
 Hard to beat.

 Yamaha YTS-82Z Tenor Fully Engraved Amazing!
 Full Repad by Matt Stohrer$ 5,950